 You can bring up any issues you have with a member of the staff-student forum and they will raise the issue at the next meeting.
 The minutes are published and all students are free to attend meetings themselves if they want to raise an issue personally.
 Get in touch with a rep from your year or the academic organisers to arrange this.

-The list of of staff and student members is given on the webpage below and on the noticeboard near Room G05.
+The list of of staff and student members is given on the following webpage:

 Students' Union Council